Creating resilient communities through social leadership

 - To share good practice and create future opportunities to facilitate European and international partners' learning as a 'receiving' UK consortium

-This project was co-funded by European Commission within Erasmus+ Programme.
+This project was delivered between November 2016 and November 2017 and co-funded by European Commission within Erasmus+ Programme.